ceph/ceph/doc/rados/operations/health-checks.rst

 OSD_BACKFILLFULL
 ________________

-One or more OSDs has exceeded the `backfillfull` threshold, which will prevent data from being allowed to rebalance to this device.
+One or more OSDs has exceeded the `backfillfull` threshold or *would* exceed when the currently mapped backfills finish, which will prevent data from being allowed to rebalance to this device.
 This is an early warning that rebalancing may not be able to complete and that the cluster is approaching full.

 Utilization by pool can be checked with: